tmonguillon/devstack-conf/README.md

 # devstack_conf

-Configuration file for Devstack Mitaka version.
+Configuration file for Devstack Mitaka version with OpenContrail.

 **Warning: Mitaka is now EOL**

 Requirements
 ============

-* Barematel or VM with 6Gb RAM and 20Gb Disk (at least)
+* Barematel or VM with 8Gb RAM and 40Gb Disk (at least)
 * Ubuntu 14.04
 * Git installed